sim-web/spatial_patterns/README.md

 # Getting started

-The path of the data needs to be absolute!

-Clone this repository with `git clone --recursive &lt;project url&gt;`.
+Clone this repository with `git clone --recursive <project url>`.
 The recursive flag is necessary, because it requires the git submodules `general_utils` and `gridscore`.